 The overarching aim of UK PACT is to accelerate low-carbon transitions, and accordingly projects receiving funding should be leading by example.
+Proposals should assess climate and environmental impact and risks, demonstrating how they will ensure that no environmental harm is done.
 Effective policies and procedures should be in place to allow for low-carbon delivery of the project.
 For example, adhering to environmental standards and low-carbon travel policies.